ncclient/ncclient/README.md

 * Add Juniper, Cisco and default device handlers
 * Allow preferred SSH subsystem name in device params
 * Allow iteration over multiple SSH subsystem names.

+### Acknowledgements
+Many thanks, primarily to [Jeremy Schulman](https://github.com/jeremyschulman) (Juniper) for providing his precious feedback, to [Eben Aries](https://github.com/earies) (Juniper) for his contribution, to Juergen Brendel (Cisco) for the Cisco fork and to all contributors from Cisco and Juniper.